lubiah/rehype-highlighter/README.md

 This option is used to set the theme which should be used to highlight your code.
 It can be any of the [built in themes](https://github.com/shikijs/shiki/blob/main/docs/themes.md) or you can also load your custom themes and specify the name here.

-If you specify an array, it generates code blocks each of every theme in the array.
+If you specify an array, for each code block it finds, it will generate each theme with the code block.
 This is useful if you have multiple themes on your website.
 You can easily hide them with the `data-rh-highlighter-theme` attribute which the plugin sets on the code block.

 Example,